TRoYals/leetcode/docs/language/rust.md

 [samplecode](../../leetcode/242.valid-anagram.rs)

 this seems more clear.
 Also need to remember that `hash_map_b.get(&char)` returns a `Option<&i32>`, so need to use `Some(&count)` to get the value.

+also, for the `get`, the parameter is a reference, so need to use `&` to get the reference. as well as the `insert`, the parameter is a reference, so need to use `&` to get the reference.